Author | Editor | Story Developer

 When not stated otherwise, all artwork made by me.
 All photos on Unsplash.

 *An intersectional note about gender identity: Assigned female at birth, I identify as agender (one of those many non-binary identitites you might've been hearing about).
 Though it would be more acurate to call myself white-autism-gender because my whiteness and my neurodivergency, and the special mix of privileges and discriminations that come with that, have had far more shaping influence on my identity than anything else, to the point that my experiences as "woman" feel like merely a subset of the other two.
-Or in other terms: I only ever feel "like a woman" when I'm being discrinimated against because of my neurodivergency, or privileged because of my whiteness.
 But most of the time, I just feel like a tiny, genderless, blobby alien, sitting in a cockpit (haha) inside my skull, steering my flesh sack.
 Needless to say: F all terfs, and death to fascism.